chcliu/Kudos/README.md

 # Kudos

 This was created during my time as a student at Code Chrysalis!<br>
-This project is powered by Rakuten Rapid API.<br>
+This project is made specifically to implement Rakuten Rapid API.<br>
 You can make people around you happy with Kudos even if you are busy.

 [![Kudos UI](https://user-images.githubusercontent.com/23233648/48925664-a6fad280-ef09-11e8-8b6a-9ce8e6777faa.png)](https://kudos-love.herokuapp.com/)